The NL Dance Project

 A team of 21 dynamic dance, theatre and visual artists, each born and raised in NL, unite under the creative guidance of a core team of dance professionals who have their own deep roots in Newfoundland and Labrador.

-Phase One of this project saw performing arts professionals descend on St. John’s from August 14-30, 2017 collectively reflecting on the themes of heritage and belonging and the way these ideas stretch across time and geography.
+Phase One of this project saw performing arts professionals descend on St. John’s in August 2017 collectively reflecting on the themes of heritage and belonging and the way these ideas stretch across time and geography.

 In July and August of 2018 our artists delved deeper into the creation process in anticipation of two new works to be debuted in October 2019.

 October 2019 will see a presentation of choreographic work both in St. John’s and Toronto.